dwavesystems/dwave-ocean-sdk/docs/concepts/models.rst

 .. _concept_models:

 ======
 Models
 ======

-To express your problem as an objective function and submit to a |dwave_short| sampler for solution, you formulate a model.
+To express your problem as an objective function and submit to a |dwave_short|
+sampler for solution, you formulate a model.

+.. _concept_models_constrained_vs_unconstrained:

 Constrained Versus Unconstrained
 ================================